Victor-Jorge/BrokerCatalog.net/README.md

 | `style.css` | Style file for the page layout, including the formatting of the list of brokers and the header. |

 ---

+## Upcoming updates will focus on implementing the Model and Controller layers, along with database integration.